Marine Hybrid Propulsion Market

 South America is expected to experience moderate growth, supported by rising contracts for marine hybrid propulsion in countries like Brazil and Argentina.
 Notably, Brazilian offshore support hybrid propulsion vessel operator CBO signed a contract with Wärtsilä in November 2020 to convert the CBO Flamengo to hybrid propulsion, marking a significant milestone as the first vessel in Latin America fitted with a high-power battery pack for hybrid propulsion.

-This report provides an in depth analysis of various factors that impact the dynamics of Global Marine Hybrid Propulsion Market.
+This report provides an in depth analysis of various factors that impact the dynamics of Marine Hybrid Propulsion Market.
 These factors include; Market Drivers, Restraints and Opportunities Analysis.

 Drivers, Restraints and Opportunities Analysis